Research Centers and Labs

 A research lab bridging theoretical concepts and design issues in communications.

-- Donald O. Pederson Center for Electronics Systems Design (DOP)
+- Donald O. Pederson Center for Design Automation (DOP)

 - Electronic Materials Program at LBNL (E-Mat)

 The goal of the Electronic Materials Program at LBNL is to advance and expand the fundamental understanding of the materials science of semiconductors.
 The research focuses on the relationships between synthesis and processing conditions and the structure, properties, and stability of semiconductor materials systems.
 Progress in these areas is essential for the performance and reliability of a number of technologies that lie at the heart of the DOE mission.

 FORCES is designed to help protect the nation's critical infrastructure from attack and to ensure its robust, secure and efficient operation.
 Specifically, FORCES aims to increase the resilience of large-scale networked cyber-physical systems (CPS) in the key areas of energy delivery, transportation, and energy management in buildings.